bobby86/GetCleanDataWeek4Assigment/README.md

 Final processing of the computed data was performed in sections 3, 4, 5, and 6.

-The Assignment requires to create one R script called run_analysis.R that accomplishes the following 6 Objectives.
+The Assignment requires to create one R script called run_analysis.R that accomplishes the following 5 Objectives in bold letters.
 These objectives are achieved in the sections of the code listed below each objective.

 ##1.
 Merges the training and the test sets to create one data set.